manerajona/greedy-algorithm-go/README.md

 ### Objective

-To develop the algorithm and later program to find the minimum distance route that can unite all capitals of Argentina, using the following heuristics: "From each city go to the nearest city not visited".
+To develop the algorithm to find the minimum distance route that can join all capitals of Argentina, using the following heuristics: "From each city go to the nearest city not visited".

 ### Greedy algorithm